Frontline launches new Ford Transit Custom campervan

 Two new Frontline campers

-Sydney’s Frontline is best known for its Volkswagen and Toyota based campervans, but to broaden its range it’s unveiled two new variants at the Sydney Supershow including a 5.48m campervan based on the latest Renault Trafic commercial van, and another camper based on the Chinese-built LDV G10 panel van.
+Sydney’s Frontline Campervans are best known for their Volkswagen and Toyota-based builds, but to broaden the range, the company has unveiled two new variants at the Sydney Supershow.
+These include a 5.48m campervan based on the latest Renault Trafic commercial van, and another Frontline camper based on the Chinese-built LDV G10 panel van.

 New Renault based Frontline campervan starts at $96K

-Priced from $96,000, the new Renault camper has a similar spec list and layout options to the Frontline HiAce camper, while the new LDV Frontline camper is pitched more at buyers on tighter budgets with fewer camping and comfort features for its $69,290 starting price.
+Priced from $96,000, the new Renault Frontline campervan has a similar spec list and layout options to the Frontline HiAce model.
+For those on a tighter budget, the LDV Frontline camper for sale is a simplified option with fewer camping and comfort features, starting at $69,290.

 LDV based Frontline camper starts at $69,290